Mind the Baby, Mr. Bean: Part One

-Mr. Bean decides to go to the Funfair at Southsea, Portsmouth.
+Mr. Bean decides to go to the funfair at Southsea.
 He has difficulty finding it, especially after some people at the beach give him contradictory directions, but is eventually successful in locating the fair.
-However, the boot handle of his Mini is not in its locked position, and as he reverses and moves forward again, a baby's pram gets caught in the handle, and tags along with him to the funfair.
-Once Bean notices the "kidnapped" baby, he initially attempts to leave it in a crowd of chatting mothers with babies, but they are oblivious to the baby's presence, and leave it behind.
-Being a responsible citizen, Bean reluctantly goes back for the baby.
+However, the boot of his Mini is not closed properly and as he reverses and moves forward again, a baby's pram gets caught in the handle, and is towed along to the fair.
+Once Bean notices the "kidnapped" baby, he initially attempts to leave it in a crowd of chatting mothers with babies, but they are oblivious to the baby's presence and leave it behind.
+Bean reluctantly goes back for the baby.
 He sees who he believes to be a policeman outside the amusement park entrance and races to find him, but loses him among a crowd of boys wearing fake police helmets from a nearby souvenir shop.
-Bean eventually realizes that he has got no choice but to look after the baby whilst enjoying himself.
+Bean eventually realises that he has got no choice but to look after the baby whilst enjoying himself.
 Bean unchains a Dobermann dog and uses the chain to tie the baby's pram on a moving ride while taking the baby with him on various rides.
 First, he goes to the dodgems, but in his hurry to pay the man in charge, he puts the baby's feet on the pedal and has trouble getting back to the dodgem by riding on the back of other dodgems and driving his own while standing up.
 The man in charge stops the dodgems, crosses his arms and glares at Bean, who manages to hide the baby and sneak off.

-Bean spots a Postman Pat kiddie ride and decides to put the baby inside to cheer him up; however, he then puts 10 coins in it in order to maintain the ride's duration for 45 minutes and keep the baby safe while Bean can go off and have fun on his own.
-Bean goes on a roller coaster, but despite the coaster's fast speed, he ends up getting bored for the duration of the ride and falls asleep by the time it ends.
+Bean spots a Postman Pat kiddie ride and puts the baby inside to cheer him up, and inserts nine coins to keep the ride running so Bean can enjoy the fair.
+Bean goes on a rollercoaster, but despite the coaster's fast speed, gets bored and falls asleep on the ride.
 He then goes to an archery range but accidentally hits the employee on the head, before running off.
 He tries his hand with a coin pusher game in an amusement arcade and tries to cheat by repeatedly hitting the machine after running out of coins.
-He succeeds in releasing many coins from the machine, but gets his comeuppance when a young boy (who he tried to stop from having a turn earlier) steals his prize.
+He succeeds in releasing many coins from the machine, but gets his comeuppance when a young boy, whom he tried to stop from having a turn earlier, steals his prize.
+However, one single coin drops from the machine, Bean waves the coin in happiness only for him to insert it back into the machine, infuriating him.
 Meanwhile, a long queue has built up by the kiddie ride.
-Bean, apparently oblivious to the queue, attempts to put more coins in when an annoyed mother glares at him by complaining to him about how long they have been waiting, forcing an unamused Bean to take the baby out.
+Bean, apparently oblivious to the queue, attempts to put more coins in when an annoyed mother glares at him by complaining to him about how they have been waiting for half an hour, forcing an unamused Bean to remove the baby.